-This program helps states address the serious issue of drowsy driving, which GHSA highlighted in its August 2016 report Wake Up Call!
+This program helps states address the serious issue of drowsy driving, which GHSA highlighted in its report Wake Up Call!
 Understanding Drowsy Driving and What States Can Do.
-State use of funds in 2017 includes:
+Previous state use of funds includes:

 - Creating public awareness campaigns;

 - Developing training for law enforcement to recognize the signs of drowsy driving; and

 - Partnering with business, non-profits and hospitals to change the culture around drowsy driving

 About the National Road Safety Foundation